Smallburgh: Smallburgh Tower Windmill

 Close to both Smallburgh and nearby Wayford Bridge stands Smallburgh tower windmill.
-The mill was built in 1850 by millwrights England’s of Ludham and stood four storeys and 30 ft tall.
+The mill was built in 1850 by millwrights England's of Ludham and stood four storeys and 30 ft tall.
 The diameter at the base of the mill measures 14 ft, and the walls are 18 in thick.
 The configuration of the mill was of four double-shuttered patent sails, each with five bays of three shutters and one bay of four shutters, struck by rack and pinion via a chain pole that drove a 14 ft by 9 in scoop wheel and a pair of under driven 3 ft 6 in French burr stones on the first floor.
 The Norfolk boat-shaped cap had a petticoat at the sides and an extension to the horizontally-boarded front.
 The cap was turned to wind by a fan of eight blades.
 Today the mill no longer has its cap, although in 1984 the Broads Authority approved permission to install a new cap, fan stage and sails which still has not yet been completed.
 A bungalow has been attached to the mill's main body.

 The Crown Inn

 The Crown Inn is situated on the eastern side of the A149 road that runs through the centre of the village.
 It is a 15th-century coaching inn with a great deal of history.
 It is of timber-framed construction and has a thatched roof hipped on the eastern side and gabled on the western end.
 The once-large upper room above the bar has now been divided into rooms by stud walls, but was once used for public occasions.
-The Crown was enlarged with an extra wing in the 18th century.
+The Crown was enlarged with an extra wing in the eighteenth century.